 Yet he stood tall and used his position in America’s racist capitalistic game to put some money in his pocket — all the while firmly ingraining himself as a legend in American history.
 Even now, people visit his gravestone, adorned with a soaring eagle, and imagine the courage it must have taken to defy this new American empire as it was roaring into power.

-After reading this biography of Geronimo the Apache, read about the American frontier in 48 historic photos.
+After reading this biography of Geronimo, explore the American frontier in 48 historic photos.
 Then, check out these stunning Native American masks of the early 20th century.